AgroNest-AI/AgroSakhi-2.0/README.md

 ## 📞 Contact

-For more information, please contact agrosakhi@agronest.in
+For more information, please contact support@agronest.org